summa-dev/.github/profile/README.md

   will be detected when the π of Inclusion is handed over to individual users.

-- `2. π of Assets`
+  **Account Ownership**

-  To prove control over certain assets (denominated in different cryptocurrencies), the CEX will group its wallets and sign a specific message `summa proof of solvency {exchangeId}` with each of them:
+    To prove control over certain accounts, the CEX will group its wallets and sign a specific message (it's up to the CEX to choose the message) with each of them:

     *ETH*